 Virtually any furniture that you will frequently move (usually seating or storage units and pedestals) is a prime candidate for a caster.
 However, when electing to use a caster for your furniture, it is crucial to consider the flooring on which it will be primarily used.

 Nylon casters are often most suitable for carpeted areas, while urethane casters work best on hard surfaces such as wood flooring or tile.

 Repairing damaged floors can be expensive and time-consuming.
 Avoid this hassle by equipping your less frequently moved pieces with glides.
 Glides are small discs that attach to the bottom of a piece of furniture’s legs, allowing the furniture to “glide” over floors with some force.

 Glides are a versatile product that is available in a variety of shapes, sizes, and materials to suit various needs and conditions.
 Felt glides allow furniture to move smoothly and quietly across surfaces and are generally best suited for hardwood flooring.

 Alternatively, nylon or plastic glides work best on carpet or tile flooring.
 This is because, unlike felt glides, harder materials like nylon or plastic will not snag on carpeting or between tiles and potentially become damaged.

-With an incredibly simple installation process, glides that have become worn-down over time can be quickly and easily replaced without the need for a specialist or technician.
-Merely remove the old glide with and fasten the new one onto the bottom of the furniture’s leg with a small nail or industrial strength glue, depending on the material of both the glide and the furniture.
+With a straightforward installation process, glides that have become worn down over time can be quickly and easily replaced without the need for a specialist or technician.
+Merely remove the old glide and fasten the new one onto the bottom of the furniture’s leg with a small nail or industrial strength glue, depending on the glide’s material and the furniture.

 When to Choose Glides